 At Bradford University, I studied part-time over three years for a Masters Degree in Business Administration (the classic MBA of Harvard fame).
 In the lectures I sat alongside bankers and corporate executives.
 I felt out of place; but at the same time I was intrigued and enthusiastic.
 I felt like a spy!
 I wanted to learn about the secrets of business so that I could use them for my own purposes – and to help others.

 Most of the case studies used in business schools are from large corporations and so at first it was difficult to relate to them and find lessons that could be applied to my smaller creative company.
 At first I had to work hard to ‘translate’ or adapt what I was learning for use in my own enterprise, then discovered that many of the same issues apply to businesses of all kinds, just on a different scale, in a different context, guided by different values and driven by different goals.
 I learned everything I could to develop my own business – and to help others.
 In 1995 I graduated with distinction.

 Whilst managing a company and studying part-time I was asked occasionally to advise other creative enterprises with their business plans, marketing strategies or management systems.
 Helping other businesses in this way, through management consultancy and my training workshops, became my passion and my profession.

-Since then, I have worked as a business adviser and trainer with large corporations and smaller enterprises, in various sectors and cultures, in more than 50 countries across several continents.
+Since then, I have worked as a business adviser and trainer with large corporations and smaller enterprises, in various sectors and cultures, in more than 50 countries on several continents.